Urigo/meteor-ionic/README.md

 > [Ionic framework](http://ionicframework.com "Ionic framework") packaged for Meteor.

-> Use [ngMeteor](https://github.com/loneleeandroo/ngMeteor "ngMeteor") as underlying meteor-angular bridge, and [meteor-angular-ui-router](https://github.com/ccll/meteor-angular-ui-router "meteor-angular-ui-router") as the routing system required by the Ionic framework.
+> Use [ngMeteor](https://github.com/Urigo/ngmeteor "ngMeteor") as underlying meteor-angular bridge, and [meteor-angular-ui-router](https://github.com/Urigo/meteor-angular-ui-router "meteor-angular-ui-router") as the routing system required by the Ionic framework.

 ## Quick start
-<pre><code>mrt add ngMeteor</code></pre>
+<pre><code>meteor add urigo:ngmeteor</code></pre>
-<pre><code>mrt add angular-ui-router</code></pre>
+<pre><code>meteor add urigo:angular-ui-router</code></pre>
-<pre><code>mrt add ionic</code></pre>
+<pre><code>meteor add mrt:ionic</code></pre>

 ## Usage
 Build your app as a normal Ionic app just taking care of changes made on ngMeteor in order to use AngularJS on Meteor without conflict.
-Please visit the [ngMeteor](https://github.com/loneleeandroo/ngMeteor "ngMeteor") page to get more details.
+Please visit the [ngMeteor](https://github.com/Urigo/ngmeteor "ngMeteor") page to get more details.

 ## Example
 Here is the *Todo* example code made for Ionic consisting of an HTML and a JS file.
 Simply put the files in the root folder of your project and remove *autopublish* and *insecure* Meteor packages: